openpublish/demo/openpublishing/demo/intro-clr.md

-Introduction to the Common Language Runtime (CLR)
+Introduction to the Common Language Runtime (CLR) - WORKING COPY
 =================================================

 By Vance Morrison - 2007